cBioPortal/cbioportal/CONTRIBUTING.md

 "The fork & pull model lets anyone fork an existing repository and push changes to their personal fork without requiring access be granted to the source repository.
 The changes must then be pulled into the source repository by the project maintainer.
 This model reduces the amount of friction for new contributors and is popular with open source projects because it allows people to work independently without upfront coordination."

 ## Branches within cBioPortal

 The cBioPortal currently maintains three branches:

- * **master**:  this reflects what is currently running in production on cbioportal.org.
-Bug fixes and documentation fixes go here.
+ * **master**:  this reflects what will be released with our next weekly release (https://github.com/cBioPortal/cbioportal/releases).
+For the [frontend repo](https://github.com/cbioprotal/cbioprtal-frontend) this branch is automatically deployed to production.
+On the backend it is deployed at least once a week.
+New features, bug fixes and documentation updates can go here.
+Only if the feature requires a database migration it should go to **rc**.
- * **rc**:  release candidate branch, incorporating all the latest features.
-You could see our **rc** branch as a development branch where we only accept high quality contributions.
-Once ready for testing on cbioportal.org/beta a new branch is formed with the name **release-x.y.z**.
+  * **rc**:  release candidate branch, this branch contains new changes that require a database migration.
+It is deployed to https://rc.cbioportal.org.
+Once its ready for more thorough product review a new branch is created with the name **release-x.y.z**.
+This way people can still continue to submit new changes to **rc**, while more thorough testing takes place of the **release-x.y.z** branch.
- *  **release-x.y.z**: before each release a new branch is created from **rc** that has a name like **release-x.y.z** .This one is usually deployed to www.cbioportal.org/beta.
+  *  **release-x.y.z**: this branch contains changes that require a database migration.
+It will be merged to master after thorough product review on https://beta.cbioportal.org.

 ## Getting Started